-- Sap beetles (family Nitiduliae): Most of these bugs prefer rotting fruit.
+Sap beetles (family Nitiduliae): Most of these bugs prefer rotting fruit.
 A few, however, prefer carcasses and make their habitat in the drier, later stages of decomposition.

 - Clown beetles (family Histeridae): Also called hister beetles, these bugs make their habitat in dung, carrion, and other decaying matter.
-Their make their habitat in the soil under the carcass and come out at night to eat maggots and other insect larvae.
+They make their habitat in the soil under the carcass and come out at night to eat maggots and other insect larvae.

 - False clown beetles (family Sphaeritidae): These insects make their habitat in dung, decaying fungi, and carrion.
-There is just one species in North America.
+There are only one species in North America.

 - Primitive carrion beetles (family Agyrtidae): Only 11 species of this family live in North America.
 They make their habitat in decaying vegetable or animal matter.